dragouf/LinuxVhostsManager/README.md

 LinuxVhostsManager
 ==================

-Help to manage vhosts on ubuntu server and synchronise file from a local folder
+Help to manage apache 2 vhosts on ubuntu server, synchronize files between local/dev server and monitor logs in real time.

 ##What you can do